wvchallenges/opseng-challenge-app/README.md

 This repo creates all the infrastructure necessary to host the Python app.py app

 ## What's Created
 - Bastion instance (on public subnet) exclusive to this app.
-Travis modifies the sec_grp to run ansible playbooks through it.
+Travis modifies the sec_grp inbound to run ansible playbooks through it.
+No other entity has access to the bastion instance but for Travis.

 - Private instance (on private subnet) that hosts the app.
    - Install requirements from requirements.txt using PIP